aucontraire/holbertonschool-low_level_programming/0x1D-search_algorithms/README.md

 * 101-O: time complexity for jump search
 * 102-interpolation.c: function that searches for a value in a sorted array of integers using the Interpolation search algorithm
 * 103-exponential.c: function that searches for a value in a sorted array of integers using the Exponential search algorithm
+* 104-advanced_binary.c: function that searches for first match of a value in a sorted array of integers using the Binary search algorithm